iterative/dvc.org/static/docs/use-cases/data-storage-on-external-drive.md

 Sometimes the data may be stored on an
 [external hard drive](https://whatis.techtarget.com/definition/external-hard-drive).
-Usually such data is huge, which means that it won't fit on our home directory, and even if it did, it would certainly take a long time to copy it back and forth from the external drive to the internal one.
-For example let's say that the size of the external drive is 16TB, while the hard drive of our home directory is only 320GB.
+Usually such data is huge, which means that it won't fit on our local drive, and even if it did, it would certainly take a long time to copy it back and forth from the external drive to the internal one.
+For example let's say that the size of the external drive is 16TB, while the local drive is only 320GB.

-In this case we would like to process the data where it is located (on the external drive).
+In this case we would like to process the data where it is already located (on the external drive).
 We also would like to save the results there, and certainly to store the <abbr>cached</abbr> files there as well.

-The most easy way to do this would be to initialize the <abbr>workspace</abbr>
-on the external drive itself.
+The easiest way to do this would be to initialize the <abbr>workspace</abbr> on the external drive itself.
 If we assume that the external drive is mounted on `/mnt/data/`, then it could be done like this:

 ```dvc